Xhether/Xhether/README.md

 </p>
 - Passionate about Mobile Development
 - Seeking to create applications that people want and need to use
+- Check out my portfolio [] to learn more about me!

 <p align="center">
   <a href="https://skillicons.dev">